Arthur's multiplicity formula for even orthogonal and unitary groups: Statement of results in generic case

 where the summation on the RHS runs over all irreducible representations in $\Pi_\phi^L(G')$.
-Sometimes we will adapt to this point of view. \begin{remark} When we are in Case $U$, we simply use the LLC for general linear groups at split places. \end{remark}
+Sometimes we will adapt to this point of view. \begin{remark} Let $\kappa_\phi$ be the character of $\calS_\phi$ defined by the formula